tcassar/settle/write_up/Design.md

 ##### The Flow Graph Data Structure
 As I outlined in the project critical path, I wanted to have a basic unweighted digraph data structure, which I could perform breadth first searches (BFS) on before I started to consider flow.
 To do this, I started with just a `GenericDigraph` class.
 The graph has only two fields: the `graph`, and the protected field `_backwards_graph`, to aid with the deletion of nodes.

 The graph is effectively represented as an adjacency matrix.
-I use a dictionary, which maps a node to a list of `edges` ==add edge to class diagram==. `edge` objects contain a `node` field, which represents the destination node, i.e. where the edge is pointing.
+I use a dictionary, which maps a node to a list of `edges` ==TODO: add edge to class diagram==. `edge` objects contain a `node` field, which represents the destination node, i.e. where the edge is pointing.

 The base graph then has various bookkeeping methods such as checking if nodes are in the graph, checking if a node is associated a list of edges (and vice versa).
 You can also add and remove nodes and edges.